LukasL97/scala-macros-example/article.md

 With this in place, we can annotate arbitrary methods as `@cached`.
 The compiler will then transform each method according to the macro transformation defined above.
-The application code now looks as follows, still requiring the manual definition of the `fCache` and `gCache` for the two methods `f` and `g`, but already the method definitions themselves are simplified:
+The application code now looks as follows, still requiring the explicit definition of the `fCache` and `gCache` for the two methods `f` and `g`, but already the method definitions themselves are simplified:

 ```scala